napari/napari/docs/developers/napari_models.md

 ## Qt classes

 Qt classes are responsible for all napari's user interface elements.
-There is generally one to one mapping between Python models and qt models in napari, for example Python model `Dims` and Qt model `QtDims`.
+There is generally one to one mapping between Python models and Qt models in napari, for example Python model `Dims` and Qt model `QtDims`.
 The Qt class can register callbacks such that when an attribute of the corresponding Python model changes, the appropriate actions are taken.